-PROJECT F included installation of Freeze-Dryer #4 for \$957,000 to further increase the annual production capacity of the First Defense® product line (in terms of annual sales dollars) from approximately \$23 million to approximately \$30 million or more.
-We initiated PROJECT F during the third quarter of 2021.
+The second phase of the additional investments in First Defense® included the installation of Freeze-Dryer #4 to further increase the estimated annual production capacity of the First Defense® product line (in terms of annual sales dollars) by an additional 33% from approximately \$23 million to approximately \$30 million.
 Due to supply disruptions affecting key components and equipment, this investment was not completed until the end of 2022.

-PROJECT G represents an increased budget estimate of \$3,000,000.
-Of this total, approximately \$2,608,000 is for equipment and facility modifications to scale-up and upgrade our vaccine manufacturing capacity, improve our quality laboratories and install new equipment for our gel filling operations for First Defense® at 56 Evergreen Drive and 175 Industrial Way and approximately \$679,000 is to build packing and shipping facilities for Re-Tain® at 14 Wedge Way.
-This investment includes automation of our gel filling operations as part of our strategy to increase our annual production capacity for the First Defense® product line (in terms of annual sales dollars) to approximately \$30 million.
-This investment is running approximately \$287,000 over its budget amount of \$3,000,000.
+This investment also includes equipment and facility modifications to scale-up and upgrade our vaccine manufacturing capacity, improve our quality laboratories and install new equipment for our gel filling operations for First Defense® at 56 Evergreen Drive and 175 Industrial Way.
+This phase included the automation of our gel filling operations.

-PROJECT H represents a new investment in building modifications and equipment to further increase our annual First Defense production capacity from approximately \$30 million to approximately \$40 million with options for further expansion.
-Given the long lead time required for investments like this, during 2022 we initiated this project by entering into a lease during the third quarter of 2022 covering a to-be-constructed 15,400 square foot building shell at 165 Industrial Way for approximately \$250,000 per year, which operating cost is not included in the capital expenditure table above.
-Construction of the building shell by our landlord was substantially complete as of April 1, 2023, and rent payments are expected to commence as of August 1, 2023.
+The third phase of the additional investments in First Defense® involves the initiation of a new investment in building modifications and equipment to further increase our estimated annual First Defense® production capacity from approximately \$30 million to approximately \$40 million with options for further expansion.
+Given the long lead time required for investments like this, we initiated this project by entering into a lease amendment during the third quarter of 2022 covering a to-be-constructed 15,400 square foot building shell at 165 Industrial Way for approximately \$250,000 per year.
+Construction of the building shell by our landlord was substantially complete as of April 1, 2023, and rent payments commenced as of August 1, 2023.
 We made this lease commitment because of the unique proximity of the land adjacent to our currently leased space at 175 Industrial Way and the high level of demand for properties of this type in the Portland market.
 We did not want to risk losing this opportunity to others.
 The anticipated benefits to us from this new lease include: i) space for the potential to install Freeze-Dryers #5, #6, #7 and #8 if justified by market demand in the future, ii) improved space and quality for our powder milling operations by separating our upstream processes (liquid processing) at 56 Evergreen Drive from our clean downstream processes (milling, formulation, filling and packaging) and iii) much needed additional warehouse space.
-Freeze-Dryer #5 is the key piece of equipment required to allow us to increase our annual production capacity to approximately \$40 million.
-Based on past experience, we are planning for approximately 18 to 24 months of lead time for fabrication, installation, qualification and implementation of Freeze-Dryer #5.
+Freeze-Dryer #5 is the key piece of equipment required to allow us to increase our estimated annual production capacity to above \$30 million.
+Based on past experience, we are planning for approximately 18 to 24 months of lead time for fabrication, installation, gualification and implementation of Freeze-Dryer #5.
 We have been running our equipment and staff close to 100% of capacity over the last couple of years in order to fill the backlog of orders.
-One of the objectives of PROJECT H is to create a more sustainable production schedule.
-Due to the loss in gross margin during the first guarter of 2023 caused by the slowdown in production output necessary to remediate the product contamination event discussed below, we have decided to defer, for the time being, spending of approximately \$4,200,000 of these funds.
+One of our objectives is to create a more sustainable production schedule.
+However, due to the loss in gross margin during the first nine months of 2023 caused by the slowdown in production output necessary to remediate the product contamination events discussed below, we have decided to defer most of this investment, for the time being.
+During the third quarter of 2023, we initiated the initial steps of this project with a budget of approximately \$700,000, which will provide additional warehousing space and allow us to move all shipping and receiving functions out of 56 Evergreen Drive to create more space for liquid processing.